-8. Wildlife Conflict Research - One-time funds for the 2013-15 biennium are provided to Washington State University Agricultural Research Center to conduct public outreach and education related to non-lethal methods of mitigating conflicts between livestock and large wild carnivores, and provide a detailed analysis of such methods.
-(General Fund-State, State Wildlife Account-State)
+8. Wildlife Conflict Research - One-time funding is provided to Washington State University Agricultural Research Center to conduct public outreach and education related to non-lethal methods of mitigating conflicts between livestock and large wild carnivores, and provide a detailed analysis of such methods.